What Higher Education Institutions Need to Know to Comply With the FTC’s Safeguards Rule

 Ensure Compliance With SCA Security

 While everyone can install firewalls and conduct regular virus scans, federal compliance requires a more robust approach to cybersecurity.
-And not only do we have the extensive experience to ensure that you’re keeping track of all requirements, our teams have the specific expertise that’s necessary to comply with industry, state, and federal rules — including the FTC Safeguards Rule.
+And not only do we have the extensive experience to ensure that you’re keeping track of all requirements, but our teams also have the expertise necessary to comply with industry, state, and federal rules — including the FTC Safeguards Rule.